Shuffle Algebras and Non-Commutative Probability for Pairs of Faces: A M obius category of (translucent) words

-\end{proof} Instead of working directly with the category of finite ordered bisets, we prefer to concretely define a composition of translucent words, thus turning them into the morphism class of a countable category equivalent to the opposite of the category of finite bisets.
-Still, the relation with ordered bisets plays a crucial role. }
+Instead of working directly with the category of finite ordered bisets, we prefer to concretely define a composition of translucent words, thereby turning them into the morphism class of a~(countable) category which is equivalent to the opposite of the category of finite bisets.